Mg$_{2}$Si and Ca$_{2}$Si semiconductors for photovoltaic applications: Calculations based on density-functional theory and the Bethe-Salpeter equation: Computational details

-Where $e$ is the elementary charge and $I_{sun}$ is the standard AM1.5G flat-plate solar spectrum at 25 \textcelsius \cite{AM1.5}.
-The $a(E)$ stands for the photon absorptivity (1 $-$ $e^{-2\alpha(E)L}$), where $\alpha(E)$ is material absorption coefficient and $L$ is the thickness of thin-film material with zero and unity-reflectivity from the front and back surface, respectively.
+with $I_{bb}(\varepsilon, T)$ is the black-body radiance related to the radiative process, $e$ is the elementary charge and $k_{B}$ is the Boltzmann constant. $\alpha(\varepsilon)$ is material absorption coefficient and $L$ is the thickness of an absorber layer with zero and unity-reflectivity from the front and back surface (hence the presence of factor 2), respectively.

-According to the concept of detailed balance \cite{shockley2004detailed}, in equilibrium conditions, the rate of emission of photons via radiative recombination must be equal to an absorption of photons through the cell surface from the surrounding medium in dark.
-Because a cell is surrounded by an ideal heat sink, and surrounding temperature is to be considered same as a solar cell.
-Hence, the rate of absorption of black-body photons at temperature $T$ by the front cell surface from the surrounding thermal bath gives $J_{0}^{r}$ and